Municue

 Budget and Management Services

-#PH5Public hearing and authorization to reprogram $2,566,661 in unspent prior-year CDBG funds for public improvement projects and $450,000 in unspent CARES Act CDBG-COVID funds for emergency rental and mortgage assistance, constituting Substantial Amendment No. 2 to the FY 2025-26 Action Plan.
+#PH5Public hearing and authorization to reprogram $2,566,661 in unspent prior-year CDBG funds for public improvement projects and $450,000 in unspent CDBG-COVID funds for emergency rental and mortgage assistance, as Substantial Amendment No. 2 to the FY 2025-26 Action Plan.

 No Action Taken$2.6M

-#PH6Public hearing and Resolution of No Objection authorizing Roseland Homes and/or DHA Housing Solutions for North Texas to apply to the Texas Department of Housing and Community Affairs for 2026 4% Non-Competitive Low Income Housing Tax Credits for The Culbreath Roseland Homes development on Munger Avenue.
+#PH6A public hearing and Resolution of No Objection for Roseland Homes and DHA Housing Solutions for North Texas to apply to the Texas Department of Housing and Community Affairs for 2026 4% Non-Competitive Low Income Housing Tax Credits for The Culbreath Roseland Homes development on Munger Avenue.

 No Action Taken